lucendio/lecture-devops-infos/content/grading/_index.md

 * if the project assignment was omitted, it's only possible to reach a maximum score of __60%__ (grade: `3,3`) even when all questions have been answered correctly
+* any additional score collected from [exercise solutions](#exercises) will only be added, if the project implementation handed in

 *Criteria:*